-Dental crowns are used for both restorative dentistry and cosmetic purposes and can provide lasting results for the stability of your dental health.
-Dr. Chahal places all types of dental crowns to meet the varying needs of our patients.
+Dental crowns are used for both restorative dentistry and cosmetic purposes.
+They are a very popular dental treatment that can provide lasting results for the stability of your dental health.
+Dr. Chahal places all types of dental crowns to meet the varying needs of our patients at our family dental office.
 Crowns can be made from a variety of materials, chosen specifically to suit your needs and aesthetic goals.

-Dental crowns are placed to treat and address a wide range of concerns and will provide customized, natural looking and lasting results that will stabilize tooth structure.
+Dentists place dental crowns to treat and address a wide range of concerns.
+They provide a custom, natural looking and lasting results that will stabilize tooth structure.
 Dr. Chahal may recommend a dental crown for the following reasons:

-Root canal: after a root canal, a dental crown is often placed to support and strengthen the tooth and minimize the risk of loss down the road.
+- Root canal: after a root canal, a dentist may choose to place a dental crown to support and strengthen the tooth and minimize the risk of loss down the road.

-The dental crown process will require two visits to complete.
-The first step is an exam and consultation to discuss your overall needs and identify the most suitable type of crown and material to be used.
-Dr. Chahal will take digital x-rays as needed and prepare the tooth to be treated by removing the decayed or damaged structure.
+Dr. Chahal provides same-day crowns using the CEREC system.
+The first step is an exam and consultation to discuss your overall needs.
+We will also identify the most suitable type of crown and material to use.
+Dr. Chahal will take digital x-rays if she needs to and prepare the tooth.
+She will need to remove the decay and damaged structure.

 The next step is to take dental impressions of the prepared tooth for designing and fabricating the new crown.
 Your custom crown will be made in a dental lab to Dr. Chahal’s specifications and color matched to your natural teeth.
-Once complete you will be contacted to schedule a second visit for the placement of the new crown.
+Until your permanent crown is ready, your dentist will place a temporary crown to protect the tooth.
+Once complete, we will contact you to schedule a second visit for the placement of the new crown.

 Dr. Chahal will work with you to ensure that the final restoration is comfortable, making any necessary adjustments before permanently attaching it to the tooth.
-Your crown will be secured and polished for a smooth, natural texture and appearance.
+She will then secure and polish it for a smooth, natural texture and appearance.

-A dental crown is cared for along with your natural teeth during daily brushing and flossing.
+It is fairly simple to care for a dental crown.
+You can care for it along with your natural teeth during daily brushing and flossing.
 Our team can demonstrate how to floss around the new crown and will monitor the integrity of the restoration during your routine dental visits.
-With good oral hygiene, a dental crown will last for many years.
+With good oral hygiene and preventative dental care, your dental crown will last for many years.